subfuzion/dart-flutter-fullstack-demo/README.md

 cd frontend
 ```

-The following assumes running on the `macos` desktop.
+The following assumes running on the macOS desktop.
 See Flutter docs for
 building for Windows or Linux desktops.

 If you have not enabled desktop support for your Flutter installation,